In need of reinforcement: the Rijnkade in Arnhem

 Reinforcing Rijnkade Arnhem

 Keeping the Netherlands safe and dry.
-That is the aim of the national High Water Protection Programme, in which more than 1,500 kilometres of dykes are being reinforced.
-One of those dykes is the Rijnkade in Arnhem.
-This dyke reinforcement is in the hands of construction consortium SAMEN, a collaboration between Van der Ven, Ballast Nedam and Hakkers.
-Commissioned by the Rijn and IJssel Water Board and the municipality of Arnhem, we are ensuring that the Rijnkade will last for another 100 years.
+That is the goal of the national Flood Protection Program, which involves reinforcing more than 1,500 kilometers of dikes.
+One of those dikes is the Rijnkade in Arnhem.
+This dike reinforcement was carried out by the SAMEN construction consortium, a collaboration between Van der Ven, Ballast Nedam, and Hakkers.
+Commissioned by the Rijn en IJssel Water Authority and the municipality of Arnhem, we ensured that the Rijnkade will last another 100 years.

 • 1,2 kilometre dyke reinforcement